abinit/abinit/doc/tutorial/paw2.md

 ## 7. Testing the "efficiency" of a PAW dataset

 Let's use again our <span style="color:green">Ni.atompaw.input1</span> file for Nickel (with all our modifications).
-You get a file <span style="color:green">Ni.GGA-PBE-paw.xml</span> containing the PAW dataset designated for ABINIT.
+You get a file <span style="color:green">Ni.GGA-PBE-paw.xml</span> containing the PAW dataset designed for ABINIT.

 To test the efficiency of the generated PAW dataset, we finally will use `ABINIT`!
 You are about to run a DFT computation and determine the size of the **plane